sunilparmar04/Android/README.md

 ### Add data in SQLite Table
- On click of button set value of friend.
+ On the button click,set  value of friend.
 ```
  Friend friendinfo = new Friend();
             friendinfo.name = name;